10 Best Competitive Keyword Research Tools (2026)

 What Semrush Does Best

-Semrush is a remarkable premium tool, that offers plenty of information for free.
+Semrush is a remarkable premium tool that offers plenty of free information.
 You have full access to your competitors’ keyword profiles.
 It includes position changes, top changes, and top competitors.
 You can even compare keywords between you and your rivals.
 To do this, click Keyword Gap on the sidebar.
 You can do this even if you’re not subscribed.

 What Semrush Lacks